PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/pagination.md

 ## Filtering and sorting on root Query field connections:-

 Like we previously said, connections on the root `Query` field without any filters are mostly useless by themselves.
 When a connection like `PostsConnection` exists on a domain model like `User` the filter `post.creator.id` is already applied on it by the virtue of hierarchical relationships in graphQL.
 This isn't the case for root **Query** field connection resolvers.
-Here we'll have to provide explicit filters to the connection to enable the clients to query for meaningful posts.
+Here we'll have to provide explicit filters to the connection to allow the clients to query for posts in a meaningful way.

-Let's say we want to provide the capability of filtering the posts connection by the `body` of the post and `id` of the creator of the post.
-Similarly, we want to provide the capability of sorting the posts connection by the `body` of the post and `id` of the creator of the post.
-Here's how the graphQL schema for implementing this filtering and sorting logic would look like:-
+The schema implementation below is similar to the previous one except the connection now exists as a field on root **Query** field:-

 ```graphql
 enum SortedByOrder {